-- Difficulty breathing: shortness of breath or more rapid breathing.
+Shortness of breath or more rapid breathing.

-- Soft bulges in the skin: caused by the air being trapped under the skin, creating air bubbles; usually observed on the neck or chest.
+Caused by the air being trapped under the skin, creating air bubbles; usually observed on the neck or chest.

-- Chest pain: a dull or sharp pain in the chest area.
+A dull or sharp pain in the chest area.

-- Pale or blue skin: oxygen levels in the blood drop and cause the skin to turn pale or bluish in color, especially on the lips, mouth, and nails.
+Oxygen levels in the blood drop and cause the skin to turn pale or bluish in color, especially on the lips, mouth, and nails.

-- Cough: a persistent, dry cough with chest pain after coughing.
+A persistent, dry cough with chest pain after coughing.

 Doctors use a variety of tests to determine if a person has a collapsed lung, including blood tests, a heart monitor, chest x-ray, or a CT scan.

 Treatment for a collapsed lung can include medications, such as antibiotics, pain medicine, and sedatives, needle aspiration or a test tube to remove air or fluids, or surgery.
 In some cases, a person may need oxygen or to be placed on a ventilator for help with breathing.
 If untreated, a person’s lungs could completely collapse and the heart could stop working—with fatal results.
-It is critical that crash victims watch for the signs of a punctured lung to avoid risking even more dangerous complications from this serious medical condition.
+It is critical that accident victims watch for the signs of a punctured lung to avoid risking even more dangerous complications from this serious medical condition.

 Have You Been Injured In A Texas Car Accident?